datarobot/datarobot-user-models/DEFINE-INFERENCE-MODEL.md

         - Binary/Multiclass classification: requires columns for each class label with floating-point class probabilities as values.
 All these rows should sum up to 1.0.
         - Regression: requires a single column named `Predictions` with numerical values.
+        - Additional columns may be added, which will be considered as an extra model output.
     - This hook is only needed if you would like to use DRUM with a framework not natively supported by the tool.
 - `post_process(predictions: DataFrame, model: Any) -> DataFrame`
     - `predictions` is the dataframe of predictions produced by DRUM or by the `score` hook, if supplied.